 Amazon doesn’t want to assume responsibility for malfunctioning products or lawsuits filed by disgruntled customers.
 That’s why they require sellers with a Pro Merchant account and gross sales of $10,000 or more to carry insurance.

 But keep in mind, even if you're not required to have insurance to sell on Amazon, it's a good idea to get coverage anyway.
 Insurance can help protect your finances if something goes wrong.

 Let’s say someone buys the face serum you sell and has a severe allergic reaction that sends them to the emergency room and leaves them with a stack of medical bills.

 Or the battery of a remote-control car you offer explodes in someone’s living room and burns the carpet and sofa, which now need to be replaced.

 If you're insured and customers sue you to pay their medical bills or replace their damaged property, the insurance company will help pay to defend you in a lawsuit and cover any awarded settlements.
 Or your coverage might help resolve the situation before you even go to court.

 If you don’t have insurance, you’ll have to cover the costs yourself, which can be expensive and lead to a financial loss.

 Even if you’re selling something that poses little to no risk, it’s better to be protected.

 Don’t forget someone can sue you even if you haven’t done anything wrong.
 And insurance will help pay to defend you — no matter how frivolous the lawsuit may be.

-At Next, we work directly with Amazon to make sure the policies we offer satisfy their insurance requirements.
+At NEXT, we work directly in a partnership with Amazon to ensure our policies satisfy their insurance requirements.